 Chile began to dominate and flooded forward in search of a winner.
 However, the sucker punch came with 10 minutes remaining as Bravo spilled a freekick in the six-yard box, allowing Gabriel Cichero to stab home the loose ball and restore Venezuela's lead.

-Chile was reduced to ten men after Medel was shown his second yellow card and it could not find a way back into the game.
+Chile were reduced to 10 men after Medel was shown his second yellow card and they could not find a way back into the game.

-Venezuela now faces an intriguing semifinal clash against Paraguay on Wednesday.
+Venezuela now face an intriguing semi-final clash against Paraguay on Wednesday.